 HVAC zone control isn’t a requirement for all buildings even if every building can attain benefits from this upgrade.
 The situations below represent examples of those who would reap the greatest benefits from HVAC zoning.

-Buildings with extensions.
-HVAC zoning can be helpful if an extension, such as an additional bedroom or finished basement, was added and has unique heating, cooling and air conditioning requirements.
+HVAC zoning can be helpful if an extension, such as an additional bedroom or finished basement, was added and has unique heating, cooling, and air conditioning requirements.
 For example, a room added above the garage may be hotter than other bedrooms in a home.
 Zoning addresses the unique needs of such an extra room.

-Multiple levels.
 Buildings with multiple levels need HVAC zoning since each of those levels is unlikely to have the same HVAC needs.
-For instance, the ground floor may be cooler than an upper floor during the summer.
+For instance, the ground floor may be cooler than the upper floor during the summer.

-Different occupancy levels.
 Buildings with sections that are rarely used can benefit from HVAC zoning.
 This is because the areas which aren’t used a lot can have their air conditioning turned off.
-Rooms with lots of occupants can also have their HVAC settings adjusted to address the needs of that larger number of people who may feel hotter than those who are in a room with fewer occupants.
+Rooms with lots of occupants can also have their HVAC settings adjusted.
+This will address the needs of that larger number of people who may feel hotter than those who are in a room with fewer occupants.